lukasz-migas/ORIGAMI/tasks.md

 - [ ] remove old IDs
 - [ ] add documentation to each of the finished modules
 - [ ] restructure documentation website
-- [ ] fix a bug that causes plot crash when replotting data and the user is zoomed-in too close (OverflowError) - should basically zoom-out